romanRegmi/Apex-Learning/Apex/security-and-sharing/ApexSecurity/README.md

 }
 }
 By combining these methods, you can create a robust security framework that protects your Salesforce data and adheres to best practices, ensuring compliance and reducing vulnerabilities in your org.

+🔍What is RowCause in Apex Sharing

+In Apex sharing, the concept of "row cause" refers to the reason why a particular record is being shared with a user or group.

+🚀📊It helps determine the context or purpose behind the sharing of a specific record.

+Remember, Salesforce does not enforce or validate custom row cause values; they are essentially labels that you manage and use in your Apex code to represent different sharing reasons.

+🚀It's important to use meaningful and descriptive values for your custom row causes to effectively represent the different sharing reasons in your organization.

+Some of the Predefined Row Causes:

+Manual (Schema.SObjectType.MyObject__c.RowCause.Manual) - This is used for manual sharing, where records are shared explicitly by a user.

+Owner (Schema.SObjectType.MyObject__c.RowCause.Owner) - This represents the record owner's implicit access to the record.

+ImplicitChild (Schema.SObjectType.MyObject__c.RowCause.ImplicitChild) - This is used when access is granted implicitly through a master-detail relationship.

+On the other hand, the system automatically generates other types of shares based on predefined sharing calculations.

+These shares are not directly editable or deletable through Apex code.
+They are determined by the system.

+However, In Apex sharing, there are two types of shares that you can control: manual shares and custom shares.